Get all your news in one place.

 Things went downhill for Daemon by the end of the season 1 premiere, with Viserys taking away his title as heir and giving it to Princess Rhaenyra.
 After a failed bit of rebellion and a successful war against Craghas "The Crabfeeder" Drahar, Daemon returned to Westeros and attempted to seduce his niece Rhaenyra.
 Soon after that didn't pan out (and he was banished from the Red Keep), Daemon's marriage to Rhea Royce ended, with the lady officially dying of a fall from her horse.
 (It's heavily implied that Daemon killed her.)

-Daemon's second wife was Corlys and Rhaenys's daughter Laena Velaryon (a.k.a. his first once removed) with whom he has twin girls, Baela and Rhaena.
+Daemon's second wife was Corlys and Rhaenys's daughter Laena Velaryon (a.k.a. his first once removed), with whom he has twin girls, Baela and Rhaena.
 He became a single father after Laena died by dragonfire while giving birth to a stillborn child.
 Soon after Laena's funeral, he was married for a third time to...

 When she was young, Rhaenyra, known as "The Realm’s Delight," was a devoted daughter, a talented dragonrider, and a budding tactician.
-As the king's only child, she would have been the presumed heir if she wasn't a woman.
+As the king's only child, she would have been the presumed heir if she hadn't been a woman.
 However, rather than let Daemon get the crown, Viserys decided to name her as his successor anyway, in a divisive move that made Rhaenyra the closest female heir to the Iron Throne until her great-great-great-great-great-great-granddaughter Daenerys.

-Season 1, episode 6 included a 10-year time jump in the HotD storyline, at which point young Rhaenyra actor Milly Alcock left and Emma D'Arcy took over the role.
+Season 1, episode 6 included a 10-year time jump in the HotD storyline, at which point young Rhaenyra actor Milly Alcock left, and Emma D'Arcy took over the role.
 (Alicent Hightower, a close childhood friend of Rhaenyra, was similarly first played by Emily Carey and, as she aged up, the role went to Olivia Cooke.)

-Having previously married Laenor Velaryon in season 1, episode 5, post-time-jump Rhaenyra was mother to three sons by episode 6: Jacaerys, Lucerys, and Joffrey (the latter of which she welcomed in the episode's opening minutes).
+Having previously married Laenor Velaryon in season 1, episode 5, post-time-jump Rhaenyra was mother to three sons by episode 6: Jacaerys, Lucerys, and Joffrey (the latter of whom she welcomed in the episode's opening minutes).
 While Rhaenyra's place as heir was secure, her relationship with Alicent deteriorated to the point where her former friend pushed for her son Aegon to be named heir instead.
 There were also rumors about her children's parentage (more on that later).

 Rhaenyra's marriage to Laenor ended in episode 7 when she married her uncle Daemon after Laenor's "death."
 The pair welcomed two sons together during the six-year jump before episode 8.
 They are still going strong when the realm is thrown into conflict in the season 1 finale, where Rhaenyra is named the rightful queen days after her nephew Aegon has usurped the Iron Throne.